mbabynames search ✿

 Cleo Seraphina

-"noble and strong" (Cleo) meets "fiery, burning" (Seraphina).
+"glory, pride" (Cleo) meets "fiery, burning" (Seraphina).
 The combination reads as complete.
 Neither name overshadows the other.
 Seraphina starts with a soft S, which glides naturally from Cleo's ending.

 Cleo Theodora